The Kashmir Conflict-

 clear difference between Nation, Nationality and State.
 For example, Pakistan

-is a State but there are different Nations such as Punjabi, Sindhi, Pashtoon
+is a State but there are different Nations such as Punjabi, Sindhi, Pashtoon, and Blouch.
+Similarly, the Indian Union comprises different Nations, that is why

-because there are differences over Northern Ireland, there fore State is Great
+because there are differences over Northern Ireland, therefore State is Great

-Walsh and Scottish.
+Walsh, and Scottish.

 There are many examples to illustrate in order to prove the point.
 The term “member state” or “member states” used in the UN vocabulary, not “member nation” or “member nations”.
 Further more nationhood and statehood are the social expressions of human life reflect in political terms, which, is, dynamic and ever changing.
 For example: The ex-leader of Liberal Democratic Party of Britain, Mr. Charles Kennedy encountered with question to identify himself his relation with Scottishness and Britishness.
 His reply was: I am a Scottish, I am a British and I am the Citizen of Europe.
 Mr. Kennedy’s narration was correct, a reflection of socio political life that is taking place between Scottish and Britain and between Britain and Europe.
 The evidence of dynamics ever changing is; that the new citizenship, a European one, is, in the making.